ghammad/pyActigraphy/docs/source/documentation.rst

 * `how to calculate the usual rest-activity rhythm variables`_
 * `how to visualise sleep diaries and compute summary statistics`_
 * `how to detect rest periods automatically`_
+* `how to quantify sleep fragmentation using state transition probabilities`_

 .. _a gentle introduction to the basic functionalities: pyActigraphy-Intro.ipynb
 .. _Invalid sequences during the recordings: pyActigraphy-Masking.ipynb